dmytro-mz/SOPA_hackwarsaw/README.md

-# SOTA - Scraping Online Trends and Advice
+# SOPA - Social Oriented Project Aggregator

-Welcome to **SOTA**, a project developed during **HackWarsaw**.
-SOTA aims to gather data from the internet about the challenges people face and their ideas for improving their surroundings.
-This README will guide you through the setup and usage of the SOTA scraper.
+Welcome to **SOPA**, a project developed during **HackWarsaw**.
+SOPA aims to gather data from the internet about the challenges people face and their ideas for improving their surroundings.
+This README will guide you through the setup and usage of the SOPA scraper.

 ## Table of Contents
 - [Installation](#installation)